threefoldfoundation/info_threefold_pub/wiki/decentralization/councils/wisdom_council.md

 ## Remarks about Grants

-ThreeFold Foundation receives through the blockchain a percentage of all Internet Capacity farmed and sold on the ThreeFold Grid.
+ThreeFold Dubai receives through the blockchain a percentage of all Internet Capacity farmed and sold on the ThreeFold Grid.

 These proceeds are used to further develop the ThreeFold Movement and later to benefit planetary do-good projects.

 Also a certain amount of TFT are available to use for the further development of the TFGrid.

-- For Grid upto 2.x: The Wisdom Council members converge (online) to discuss and vote upon the distribution of funds from ThreeFold Foundation to pre-approved and/or pre-selected do-good projects and organizations.
+- For Grid upto 2.x: The Wisdom Council members converge (online) to discuss and vote upon the distribution of funds from ThreeFold Dubai to pre-approved and/or pre-selected do-good projects and organizations.

 ## Future for 3.x